polkadot-fellows/RFCs/text/0013-prepare-blockbuilder-and-core-runtime-apis-for-mbms.md

 }
 ```

 A block author MUST respect the `ExtrinsicInclusionMode` that is returned by `initialize_block`.
-The runtime MAY reject blocks that violate this requirement.
+The runtime MUST reject blocks that do have forbidden extrinsics in them.

 It is RECOMMENDED that block authors keep transactions in their transaction pool (if applicable)
 for as long as `initialize_block` returns `OnlyInherents`.
 The assumption is that these transactions become valid once the runtime finishes the MBM.